databricks-migrations/td-profiler-distro/README.md

       dbutils.widgets.text("dbpwd", "<SetThis>")
       dbutils.widgets.text("targetSchema", "migrations_td_profiler")
     ```
-  * Enter Notebook Input Parameters values
+  * Enter input values for Notebook parameter
     <img src="documentation/assets/data_extract_notebook_widgets.png" alt="Usage Data Extract Notebook Widgets" width="800"/>
   * :information_source: `dbpwd` notebook widget will be removed after the execution of subsequent code cells in the notebook.
 If you need to re-enter the db password, re-run the `Cmd 2` again to recreate `dbpwd` notebook widget.
-  * You can either run rest of the code cells in the Notebook individually or run the entire notebook by selecting the "Run All" option from Notebook Menu.
+  * You can either run rest of the code cells in the Notebook individually or run the entire notebook by selecting the "Run All" option from the Notebook Menu.
   * Execution time of this Notebook depends on the volume of your usage data.
   * It is also recommended to run the profiler notebooks during off-peek hours.
 <br>